-OTA 232 Fieldwork Level I: Physical Dysfunction/Development/Educational (2)
+OTA 232 Fieldwork Level I: Adult Physical Conditions (2) Fall

-A total of 100 clinical hours per semester
+A total of 90 clinical hours per semester

-Prerequisite(s): Acceptance into the Occupational Therapy Assistant program; and a grade of "C" or higher in ENG 100 or ESL 100 or higher-level English course; and a grade of "C" or higher in MATH 100 or higher-level mathematics course; and a grade of "C" or higher in HLTH 118 and a grade of "C" or higher in PHYL 141/141L/ 142/142L and a grade of "C" or higher in HLTH 290/290L and a grade of "C" or higher in OTA 110; and a grade of "C" or higher in FAMR 230 or PSY 240; and a grade of "C" or higher in OTA 111 and a grade of "C" or higher in OTA 161 and a grade of "C" or higher in OTA 161 and a grade of "C" or higher in OTA 161 and a grade of "C" or higher in OTA 161L and a grade of "C" or higher in OTA 112 and a grade of "C" or higher in OTA 112 and a grade of "C" or higher in OTA 112 and a grade of "C" or higher in OTA 125 and a grade of "C" or higher in OTA 126 and a grade of "C" or higher in OTA 172.
+Prerequisite(s): Acceptance into the Occupational Therapy Assistant program; and a grade of "C" or higher in ENG 100 or ESL 100 or higher-level English course; and a grade of "C" or higher in MATH 100 or higher-level mathematics course; and a grade of "C" or higher in any AS Arts & Humanities Elective; and a grade of "C" or higher in PHYL 141/141L/142L; and a grade of "C" or higher in FAMR 230 or HDFS 230 or PSY 240; and a grade of "C" or higher in HLTH 118; and a grade of "C" or higher in HLTH 125; and a grade of "C" or higher in HLTH 290/290L; and a grade of "C" or higher in OTA 110; and a grade of "C" or higher in OTA 112; and a grade of "C" or higher in OTA 125; and a grade of "C" or higher in OTA 126; and a grade of "C" or higher in OTA 161 and 161L; and a grade of "C" or higher in OTA 172.

-Corequisite(s): OTA 233 and OTA 236 and OTA 236L and OTA 237 and OTA 237L.
+Corequisite(s): OTA 226 and OTA 226L and OTA 227 and OTA 227L and OTA 233.

 Comment: Letter grade only.
 OTA 232 may not be audited.
 OTA 232 may not be taken credit/no credit.
+OTA 232 is offered in the Fall semester only.
 Weekly practicum hours may vary to accommodate students, faculty, and health professionals.
-Students will be required to purchase and wear a specified uniform according to the requirements of the fieldwork setting.
-A KCC student patch and identification badge may also be required.
+Liability insurance fee is required and will be assessed when registering for OTA 232.
+Students will be required to purchase and wear a specific uniform according to the requirements of the fieldwork setting.
+A KapCC student patch and identification badge may also be required.

-OTA 232 is supervised practical experience with occupational therapy personnel or related professionals in which students apply knowledge gained in OTA courses.
+OTA 232 offers a supervised practical experience with occupational therapy personnel or related professionals in which students apply knowledge gained in OTA courses.
 Settings include inpatient, outpatient, home/community-based programs and emerging areas of practice that focus on patient/clients in physical dysfunction/rehabilitation, or in an early intervention or school based programs.
 Following on-site objectives, students will observe and participate in specific interventions appropriate to their skill level for 100 hours.
 Professional conduct is expected and performance will be documented and evaluated.